-These are my SQL Server Diagnostic Information Queries for January 2022, aka my DMV Diagnostic Queries.
-They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a short amount of time.
-These are my SQL Server Diagnostic Information Queries for January 2022.
+These are my SQL Server Diagnostic Information Queries for January 2023, aka my DMV Diagnostic Queries.
+They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a relatively short amount of time.
+This post is about my SQL Server Diagnostic Information Queries for January 2023.

 This video walks through all of the Diagnostic Information queries from the SQL Server 2019 set.